AnthonyDipilato/GhostDetector/README.md

 Videos and pictures are saved to a USB flash drive

-Full build details can be found at [url]

 Raspberry Pi python code is in the Main directory Arduino EMF sensor code in the EMF directory.